-Ours is a scholarly reference library holding about 65,000 items.
-Alongside primary sources and research literature on Jewish history, culture, art, religion, and philosophy, our library also includes historical magazines, current periodicals, and audiovisual media.
+Our library is a scholarly reference library holding about 70,000 items.
+Alongside primary sources and research literature on Jewish history, culture, art, religion, and philosophy, the library also includes historical magazines, current periodicals, and audiovisual media.

 From the First Acquisitions to the Public Museum Library

 The library's beginnings date back to 1975, when the Society for a Jewish Museum in Berlin was founded as a non-profit organization.
 The Society exhibited its First Acquisitions and Donations for the Future Jewish Museum in Berlin in 1978.
 These included first editions of the translation of the Psalms (1783) and of Morning Hours (1785) by Moses Mendelssohn.

 The books from the Berlin Museum's Jewish section were transferred to the Jewish Museum Berlin Library in 1999.
 When the permanent exhibition was opened in 2001, we were able to set up a reading room for visitors and publicize our holdings in an online catalog.
 Since the Library moved to the Academy building in July 2013, visitors have direct access to extensive public stacks.

 Our library holdings are growing constantly.
 For example, within the framework of a grant from the German Research Foundation (Deutsche Forschungsgemeinschaft), between December 2013 and February 2018, we were able to expand our collections related to Jewish art by 3,550 publications.